-Besides these four worlds there is a litany of puzzle pieces and artifacts to collect.
-Given the aforementioned desire to describe this experience as purely PlayStation based, everything that is unlocked here works in exchange for all the pleasures that Sony has released over the years for PlayStation and its accessories.
+Besides these four worlds, there are many puzzle pieces and artifacts to collect.
+Given the desire mentioned above to describe this experience as purely PlayStation based, everything unlocked here works in exchange for all the pleasures that Sony has released over the years for PlayStation and its accessories.

 From buzz controllers and SingStar microphones to thin-line Playstation 2 consoles, these explosions of nostalgia for the past remind us how far the game has come in such a short space of time.